 The largest groups are the Hausa in the north, the Yoruba in the southwest and the Igbo (or Ibo) in the southeast, who account for around a fifth of the population each.
 The languages of these three groups can therefore be used in government.
 Other large groups include the Ijaw in the east and the Fulani in the north.

 The dominant indigenous languages of the south are Yoruba and Igbo while the north is Hause.
 Prior to colonization, these languages were the unifying languages of the southwest, southeast and north, respectively, regardless of ethnicity.
 However, since the coming of the British and the introduction of mission schools in southern Nigeria, English has become the language common to most people in the area.
-Today those who are not ethnic Yorubas, Hausa, Igbos rarely speaks any of the language.
+Today those who are not ethnic Yorubas, Hausa, or Igbos rarely speak any of the languages.

 Pidgin, a mix of African languages and English, also is common throughout southern Nigeria.
 It basically uses English words mixed into Yoruba or Igbo grammar structures.
 Pidgin originally evolved from the need for British sailors to find a way to communicate with local merchants.
 Today it is often used in ethnically mixed urban areas as a common form of communication among people who have not had formal education in English.